Full English Translation of the Story of Sinuhe

 “The Horus: Ankh-mesut; the Two Ladies: Ankh-mesut; the King of Upper and Lower Egypt: Kheperkare; the Son of Re: Senusret, may he live forever and ever!
 A royal decree to the courtier Sinuhe.
 Behold, this decree of the King is brought to you to inform you.
 That you have traversed the foreign lands, going from Qedem to Retjenu, land giving you to land, by the counsel of your own heart—what had you done that one should act against you?
 You had not cursed, that your speech should be reproved.
 You had not spoken against the counsel of the nobles, that your words should be rejected.
 This plan, it carried away your heart.
 It was not in my heart against you.

 This your heaven [the Queen], who is in the palace, is prosperous and flourishing today.
 Her head is covered with the royalty of the land.
 Her children are in the audience chamber.
 Let you store up riches which they give you; live from their provisions.
 Come back to Egypt!
 See the residence in which you grew up!
 Kiss the earth at the Great Gates, join the Companions.
 For today you have begun to grow old.
 You have lost your virility.
 Think of the day of burial, the passing to a state of reverence.
-A night will be assigned to you with oils, and wrappings from the hand of Tait.
-A funeral procession will be made for you on the day of interment, a mummy-case of gold, with a head of lapis lazuli.
+We will assign you a night with oils and wrappings from the hand of the goddess Tait.
+We will conduct your funeral procession on the day of interment and provide a mummy-case of gold with a head of lapis lazuli.

 (The Return to Court)

 This decree reached me as I stood in the midst of my tribe.
 It was read to me.
-I threw myself on my belly.
-I touched the dust, I scattered it on my hair.
-I roamed my camp rejoicing, saying: “How can such things be done for a servant whom his heart led astray to alien lands?”
+I threw myself on my belly and touched the dust, I scattered it on my hair and roamed my camp rejoicing, saying: “How can such things be done for a servant whom his heart led astray to alien lands?”
 Truly, good is the kindness that saves me from death!
 Your spirit will allow me to end my life in the residence!

 I made a feast in my land of Yaa to hand over my property to my children.
 My eldest son was in charge of my tribe; all my property was his—my serfs, my cattle, my fruit, my every fruit tree.
 This servant then traveled south.
 I halted at the “Ways-of-Horus.”
 The commander there, in charge of the patrol, sent a message to the residence to give notice.
 His Majesty sent a trustworthy overseer of the royal domains, and with him were loaded ships, bearing gifts of the King’s bounty for the Asiatics who had come with me to escort me to the “Ways-of-Horus.”
 I called each of them by his name.
 Every servant was at his task.
 I set sail.
 They kneaded and brewed beside me, until I reached the city of Itj-tawy.